pluralsh/documentation/pages/advanced-topics/network-configuration.md

 {% /tab %}
 {% /tabs %}

-{% hint style="warning" %}
+{% callout style="warning" %}
-💡 Note that updating these will likely cause the VPC to be replaced, which will recreate your cluster.
+Note that updating these will likely cause the VPC to be replaced, which will recreate your cluster.
 We recommend that you [destroy your cluster](/basic-setup-and-deployment/uninstall) before applying network config modifications to it.
-{% /hint %}
+{% /callout %}

 ## Configuring VPC Peering